Anna Smith (tennis): 2008

 2008 started disappointingly for Smith as she only managed to reach one ITF quarterfinal before entering the qualifying event for Wimbledon where she won one match (against Julie Coin of France) before losing in the second round.
 Later that year she won the second ITF title of her career, this time at the $10k event in London.
 She beat Rebecca Marino in the final.
 She then reached the semifinals in Limoges, France – another $10k event.
 In October, she reached the quarterfinals of a $50k home event in Barnstaple before losing to Lina Stančiūtė.
 Her year-end ranking was 373.

 2009

 In her new season she won only one match out of her first eleven, before going on to take the title in Felixstowe in July, beating Heather Watson in the semifinals and Tímea Babos in the final.
 In her next tournament, another $10k in Frinton, she again came up against Watson in the semifinals but was defeated in straight sets.
 After this she reached only one more quarterfinal for the rest of the year in Koksijde where she lost to Sofia Shapatava.
 By the end of 2009, her singles ranking had fallen to No. 441.

 2017

-Smith won her first WTA Tour title when she and Nicole Melichar beat Kirsten Flipkens and Johanna Larsson in Nuremberg.
+Smith won her first WTA Tour title when she and Nicole Melichar beat Kirsten Flipkens and Johanna Larsson in the final of Nuremberg.